inspire-eu-validation/view-service/wmts-1.0.0/at77-common-request-parameters.md

   * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMTS, REQUEST=GetCapabilities

-    * Check if a valid response is obtained.
+    * Check that a valid response is obtained.

   * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMTS

-    * Check if an exception is obtained.
+    * Check that an exception is obtained.

   * Send a request to the service endpoint with the following mandatory parameters and fixed values: REQUEST=GetCapabilities

-    * Check if an exception is obtained.
+    * Check that an exception is obtained.

   * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMTS, REQUEST=wrong

-    * Check if an exception is obtained.
+    * Check that an exception is obtained.

   * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=wrong, REQUEST=GetCapabilities

-    * Check if an exception is obtained.
+    * Check that an exception is obtained.

   * For each supported language:

     * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMTS, REQUEST=GetCapabilities, LANGUAGE=supported_lang

-      * Check if a valid response is obtained and the response language is the same as requested.
+      * Check that a valid response is obtained and the response language is the same as requested.

 * Check that GetTile operation implements the common request parameters.
 All the other parameters that are not common are filled with values obtained from the getCapabilities response.
 For that:

   * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMTS, REQUEST=GetTile

-    * Check if a valid response is obtained.
+    * Check that a valid response is obtained.

   * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMTS

-    * Check if an exception is obtained.
+    * Check that an exception is obtained.

   * Send a request to the service endpoint with the following mandatory parameters and fixed values: REQUEST=GetTile

-    * Check if an exception is obtained.
+    * Check that an exception is obtained.

   * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMTS, REQUEST=wrong

-    * Check if an exception is obtained.
+    * Check that an exception is obtained.

   * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=wrong, REQUEST=GetTile

-    * Check if an exception is obtained.
+    * Check that an exception is obtained.

   * For each supported language:

     * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMTS, REQUEST=GetTile, LANGUAGE=supported_lang

-      * Check if a valid response is obtained.
+      * Check that a valid response is obtained.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 5.2.1, Requirement 77